Website Design & Development Case Study

-Long-tail keywords are more specific search queries that usually meet three characteristics:
+Long-tail keywords are more specific search queries that usually meet four characteristics:

-- They bring in less traffic than the more general searches that are related to them.
+They bring in less traffic than the general searches.

-- Consist of at least 3 words or more
+They Consist of 3 words or more in the search phrases

 Due to the specificity of long-tail keywords, the search volume is much lower.
 This isn’t necessarily a bad thing though, as you’ll find out in the next section.
 The specificity is also helpful, because it can mean that larger companies that usually rank for the more competitive and broader search terms, may not rank for the specific niche ones.
 For example, below I’ve used the search phrase ‘Camera’ this is really broad and as a result, Argos, Currys and Jessops have secured the top spots for the search term.